GeminiDRSoftware/AstroFaker/doc/functions.rst

     seed
       An *int* (or ``None``) that is passed to ``numpy.random.seed()`` to seed the random number generator before creating the offsetting errors

+    write
+      A *boolean* indicating whether to write the individial files to disk.

 **make_star_function** *(ad_base, nstars=10, border=None, radius=None, fwhm=None, flux=1., seed=None)*